dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

     leak = u64(r.recvline().strip().ljust(8, b"\x00"))
     return leak
 ```
-I didn'r endedup using this stack leak, but I keep it just in case there's a notehr way to exploit it.
+I didn't end up using this stack leak, but I keep it just in case there's another way to exploit it.

-Using the same idea and after debugging I noticed that after 7 bytes (8 if you count out the "0xA") you can leak a binary address, It's fun tomentioned that I didnt discover this trough Reverse Engineering.
-Sometimes palying with the binary functionality can be useful.
-In this case I was reading the output from the "1" option that print out some named, and "Phasers" Was one of them.
-So I noticed some strage data after I use this and then I looked on IDA to confirm the leak.
+Using the same idea and after debugging I noticed that after 7 bytes (8 if you count out the "0xA") you can leak a binary address.
+It's fun to mention that I didn't discover this through Reverse Engineering.
+Sometimes playing with the binary functionality can be useful.
+In this case I was reading the output from the "1" option that printed out some names, and "Phasers" Was one of them.
+So I noticed some strange data after I used this and then I looked on IDA to confirm the leak.

 ![](https://raw.githubusercontent.com/dplastico/dplastico.github.io/main/_posts/img/2022-05-25-13-47-12.png)